riverford/durable-ref/README.md

 :dependencies [amazonica "0.3.77"]
 (require '[riverford.durable-ref.scheme.s3.amazonica])

-;; Storage options (optionally provide in an options map to persist, deref, overwrite!, delete!)
+;; Storage options (optionally provide in an options map to persist, value, overwrite!, delete!)
 ;; see amazonica documentation for more information {:scheme {:s3 {:amazonica {:shared-opts {} ;; spliced into all amazonica requests
                           :read-opts {}  ;; spliced into get-object requests